 When will referrals for volunteer mentoring be accepted?

-For young people aged 11-21 (year 7 and above), we hope to open again to applications to refer for volunteer mentoring in spring 2021.
+For young people aged 11-21 (year 7 and above – up to age 25 with SEND, see below), we are not currently open to applications to refer for volunteer mentoring.
+We hope to open next later in 2021.

 What about 7-11 year olds?